Top insurer pulls cover for exports to Greece

 Reduced availability of insurance cover for exports to Greece will likely make it harder for manufacturers there to source imported components and materials, said Vincent McCue, trade credit client team leader at insurance broker Marsh.

-The industry has also been gradually trimming its exposure to Spain and Italy, heavily indebted and mired in recession, though not immediately at risk of quitting the euro, McCue added.
+The industry has also been gradually trimming its exposure to Spain and Italy, heavily-indebted and mired in recession, although not immediately at risk of quitting the euro, McCue added.

 SOVEREIGN SOLUTION

-Trade credit insurers were criticised during the 2008 crisis for abruptly withdrawing cover, disrupting supply chains and forcing several European governments to plug the gap with state-backed insurance schemes.
+Trade credit insurers were criticized during the 2008 crisis for abruptly withdrawing cover, disrupting supply chains and forcing several European governments to plug the gap with state-backed insurance schemes.

 They have since tried to build up better data on their customers' trade partners to gauge the risk of non-payment more accurately and avoid the need for rapid adjustment during economic or financial market crises.

-German exporters' association BGA said reduced availability of insurance for Greece from the private sector was fuelling fresh demand for government-backed programmes.
+German exporters' association BGA said reduced availability of insurance for Greece from the private sector was fuelling fresh demand for government-backed programs.

 "We see a clear need for continued credit insurance cover for Greece, and that need is not being sufficiently covered by private sector insurance for the time being," said Gregor Wolf, BGA's head of foreign trade.